lanseylu/Lucero-Special-Problem/README.md

         5. To create a one-way setup, simply use <br>
              `directed=True: G = create_store_network(pos, edges, directed=True) `

-    c.
-Path generator and Args
+    3. Path generator and Args
         - In this model, we used the synthetic_path_gen.py to create 1,000,000 full shopping trips.
 The shopping trips is named as 10^6.json (or 10^6_DIRECTIONAL.json if you uncommented it within the file).
         - Then in the simulation proper, in main.py, we used the function:
           `path_generator_function, path_generator_args = get_path_generator(path_generation='empirical', full_paths=full_paths)`